|

 Traffic jam!

 By mid-morning the early starters had begun coming in for water.
+This is the 1896 Whitney which was going well.

 Behind can be seen no less than four early Locomobiles and a Mobile